OfficeDev/outlook-dev-docs/docs/add-ins/get-and-set-recurrence.md

         "offset": -480}}
 ```

-### Access the recurrence details
+### Get the recurrence details

-Now that you have the recurrence object (either from the callback or `item.recurrence`), you can get the specific properties you want to work with.
-For example, to get the series start and end dates and times, you use the methods on the `recurrence.seriesTime` property.
+After you've retrieved the recurrence object (either from the `getAsync` callback or from `item.recurrence`), you can get specific properties of the recurrence.
+For example, you can get the start and end dates and times of the series by using methods on the `recurrence.seriesTime` property.

 ```js
 // Get series date and time info